What is public AI?

 Acknowledgements

 A wide range of people have contributed ideas and time to the movement for public AI.
-We gratefully acknowledge operational support by Metagov, Aspen Digital, Open Future, Public Knowledge, Code for Science and Society, Mozilla, the Internet Archive, Chatham House, and many more organizations.
+We gratefully acknowledge operational support by Metagov, Aspen Digital, Open Future, Public Knowledge, Code for Science and Society, Mozilla, the Rockefeller Foundation, the Internet Archive, Chatham House, the Berkman Klein Center, the Bertelsmann Foundation, the Patrick J. McGovern Foundation, and many more organizations.

 License